 Derek is a graduate of University of Auckland and has an extensive background in manufacturing management in a variety of industries.
-Derek has been actively involved in Ellerslie School on a number of levels whilst his sons attended the School.
+Derek has been actively involved in Ellerslie School on a number of levels whilst his sons attended the school.
 Derek is involved in both college and club football as a referee and coach.
-Derek has two sons currently attending the College.
+Derek has a son at One Tree Hill College and another who has recently graduated.